:where()

 However, selectors inside :where()

-have specificity 0, so the orange footer link will be overridden by our simple selector.
+have specificity 0, so the orange footer link will be overridden by our type-only compound selector.

 Note: You can also find this example on GitHub; see is-where.